Open-Attestation/open-attestation/README.md

 ```

 > Note:
-> Though `wrapDocument` and `wrapDocuments` are both identical but there is a slight difference.
+> Though `wrapDocument` and `wrapDocuments` are both identical but there are slight differences.
 >
 > wrapDocuments:
 >